lockepatton/sonipy/paper/paper.md

 # Introduction

-`Pysonic` moves beyond visual analyses by sonifying scatter-plot data, producing audio files that depict variations in y as perceptually uniform changes in pitch.
+`soni-py` moves beyond visual analyses by sonifying scatter-plot data, producing audio files that depict variations in y as perceptually uniform changes in pitch.
 Short tones - called blips - are sounded in time at intervals corresponding to x values.

 The addition of this audio sonification to a scientist's toolset has the intention of creating more inclusive and accessible science, new attention grabbing public outreach opportunities, and an easier self-consistent scientific understanding of minor differences in data over large scales.